vrandall66/front-end-submissions-public/1906/mod-2/game-time/jeannie-eric-edwin-zoe.md

 * [ ] Novice - Developers can integrate typography, color choices, and layout in ways that do not detract from legibility.
 * [ ] Advanced Beginner - Developers can apply fundamental design concepts with increased sensitivity that result in clear legibility but likely break in areas of layout or “noise”.
-* [ ] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
+* [x] Proficient - Developers can apply fundamental design concepts that demonstrates a thoughtful, purposeful, cohesive strategy that does not detract from legibility or overall design integrity.
 * [ ] Exceptional - Meets all expectations for `Proficient`.
 In addition, typography, color choices, and layout decisions are thoughtful and appropriate, and strongly enhance the layout and legibility of the design.
+- Nice looking UI
+- Solid user interactions
+- Some transition states seem a little jumpy, but the overall UI looks great

 ### CSS/Sass Style